Libra-Agario/Libragar/README.md

 1. Auto Script Install https://www.libragar.pw (Click)

 // Manuel //

-(at 1 If you could not reach the "wwww.libragar.pw" site, you can try it manually.)
+-(at 1 If you could not reach the "wwww.libragar.pw" site, you can try it manually.)
 <center><a href=https://github.com/Libra-Agario/Libragar/blob/main/Libragar-Script-1.5V-(developed.).js/ target=_blank><font color=Blue>Libragar Script 1.5V (Click)</a>   &   /Libragar/Libragar-Script-1.5V-(developed.).js or .txt ->> Code Select All Copy ->> Tampermonkey (+) New Script  ->>  Select All Delete and Paste.

 // Manuel //